avinash-b-12/Cricket-Game/README.md

 # Cricket-Game
-Simple Real Cricket game built using C++ Graphics and you can play an entire league maintaining your stats
+Simple Real Cricket game built using C++ Graphics and designed using OOPS principle.
+You can play an entire league maintaining your stats